 Strength and long term stability of the Co-Re alloys at the correct application temperature (> 1200°C) is critical and here in-situ measurements with neutron probes play a vital role in Co-Re alloy development.
 The scientists from TU Braunschweig and TUM are working together on these measurements and the results obtained are being used to guide the alloy design at Braunschweig.
 The test stand (Fig. 1) for the neutron source is situated at Garching and measurements with neutrons were performed using the instruments STRESS-SPEC and SPODI at FRM II, thereby providing vital input for the development of the alloy [2, 3].
 Soon the new Small-Angle Scattering Instrument SANS-1 will be included in studies on the characterization of particle size and the morphology of precipitates.

-Figure 2: The installed tensile rig with the high-temperature equipment including four lamps at the neutron diffractometer Stress-Spec at FRM II.
+The installed tensile rig with the high-temperature equipment including four heat lamps at the neutron diffractometer STRESS-SPEC at the MLZ.
 The heating shield is dismounted to provide an insight into the setup.

 A high temperature furnace using a light source for heating was specifically developed for the tensile rig at the STRESS-SPEC instrument to perform simultaneous heating and deformation experiments in a neutron beam, thereby monitoring the structural changes and the evolution of the microstructure at high temperatures (up to 1000°C) with the neutron probe.
 In particular, the new tensile rig (Fig. 2) will allow in situ measurements at high temperatures to be made, under the influence of loading which accurately reflects the conditions of real turbine materials in service.
 The high penetration depth achieved by neutrons as compared to X-rays allows the use of bulk specimens for critical tests.